-Depression is more than feeling sad and blue.
-Those feelings are typically involved; but depression goes well beyond that to include a sense of helplessness and despair.
-It comes with physical symptoms; you feel like you’re made of lead, or as a number of people have told me, as if a very heavy blanket is pressing down on you.
+Depression ranges far beyond feeling sad and blue.
+The depression information and resource links below explain that while sad and blue are typically involved; depression bring to life much heavier feelings such as helplessness and despair.
+It also comes with physical symptoms.
+You feel like you’re made of lead.
+Multiple people have described to me feeling as if a very heavy blanket is pressing down on them.

-As you might imagine, this is no fun.
+As you might imagine, this sucks.
 It saps motivation and energy levels faster than my dad’s gigantic 1970 Mercury Marquis cruise liner drained gas.
-(On long trips, we could put couch cushions into the foot wells of the back seat – without any need to squeeze them to fit – and make bunk beds for my brother and I. One could stretch out comfortably across the vast back seat; and the other on the “lower bunk” of cushions.
-Gives you a sense of how fuel economy was… missing.)
+(On long trips, my brother and I could put couch cushions into the foot wells of the back seat – without squeezing them to fit – and make bunk beds.
+One could stretch out comfortably across the vast back seat, and the other on the “lower bunk” of cushions.
+Gives you a sense of why fuel economy was… missing.)

 I remember as a bright-eyed young social worker in my first job (The Hamilton Psychiatric Hospital… not exactly a place for fun family vacations) experiencing for the first time someone with acute depression.
-If his life was a video, someone had set the playback speed on slow-motion, walked away and forgotten about it.
-This man’s body moved slowly.
+If this man’s life was a video, someone had set the playback speed on slow-motion.
+His body moved slowly.
 Not just walking speed; but everything.
 Hand gestures.
 Chewing.
 He spoke slowly.
 It was amazing — and painful — to watch.

-Depression, thankfully, is not always that severe.
+Thankfully, depression does not always debilitate severely.
 But even when milder, it is no treat.

-Depression is not a “chemical imbalance” in the brain.
-That is an old, popular, but oversimplified and narrow view.
-I still hear people talk about it, which is unfortunate.
-Depression has multiple contributing factors feeding it.
+Without a doubt, you have come across the idea of depression as a “chemical imbalance” in the brain.
+Nope.
+A popular but outdated view, this idea presents an oversimplified and narrow view.
+I still hear people talk about it, unfortunately.
+Multiple contributing factors feed depression.
 I’ve blogged about one of these; negative and innacurate thoughts and beliefs.
-However, thoughts are just one ingredient in the “fuel” which drives depression.
+These represent just one ingredient in the “fuel” which drives depression.

 Download a workbook to learn about depression and start resisting its influence.